alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 // 'The value of num is bigger than 5.'

-// Example of if else statement: falsy condition
+// Example of if statement: falsy condition
 // Create a variable and assign it a string const name = 'Rick'

 // Create an if statement that checks
-// if the value of name variable is starts with 'A'
+// if the value of name variable starts with 'A'
 // this is the condition
 if (name[0] === 'A') {
   // If the value of name starts with 'A' run the code below